aonoa68/cultural-dynamics-gan/paper.md

 and \(\beta\) controls the relative scale of the reward term.
 This formulation directly reflects theoretical assumptions about trade-offs between exploratory learning and structured cultural adaptation.
+These schedules enable controlled experiments on how the timing of structural constraints influences learning dynamics, connecting to broader questions about open-endedness in evolutionary systems [@stanley2017openendedness].

 ## Reproducibility and usage